 Communication Consequence Level One Automatic email sent to student and parent.
-Information provided Level Two Email home and cc Dean of Students and Vice Principal in the communication.
+Information provided Level Two Email home and cc Dean of Students and Assistant Principal in the communication.
 Log communication in PS as a warning email sent home about absences.
 Logged in PowerSchool Level Three Schedule a meeting with parents and the Dean of Students.
 Log communication in Power School as an email sent about absences - parent meeting.
-Meeting regarding absences - Parent - Dean of Students - Vice Principal Level Four Schedule a meeting with parents and the Dean of Students and Vice Principal.
+Meeting regarding absences Level Four Schedule a meeting with parents and the Dean of Students and Assistant Principal.
 Log communication in Power School as an email sent about absences - parent meeting.
-Meeting regarding absences - Parent - Dean of Students - Vice Principal - Principal Notice of Blocking for following School Year should absences go over 18 - 10% Level Five Meeting to communicate Blocking for following School Year Blocked re-enrollment for following school year, communicated in a meeting. - Parent - Dean of Students
+Meeting regarding absences Parent Dean of Students Assistant Principal Principal Principal Notice of Blocking for following School Year should absences go over 18 - 10%

-Vice Principal Principal 5 consecutive with no parent communication Log in GEMS Child Safeguarding porta ıl
+Level Five Meeting to communicate Blocking for following School Year Blocked re-enrollment for following school year, communicated in a meeting. • Parent • Dean of Students • Assistant Principal • Principal 5 consecutive with no parent communication Log in GEMS Child Safeguarding portal